-The Zeiss ZM 35mm 1.4 T* Distagon is is often referred to as being one of the best 35mm lenses available, combining high sharpness as well as microcontrast and smooth bokeh in a small yet very pricey package.
-But is it really worth the asking price when used on the A7 series cameras?
-Let us find out!
+The Zeiss ZM 35mm 1.4 T* Distagon has often been referred to as being one of the best 35mm lenses available, combining high sharpness as well as microcontrast and smooth bokeh in a small yet very pricey package.
+But is this still the case in 2023?

 This lens was also featured in my fast 35mm manual focus lenses comparison you might want to have a look at.